Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### Solder the OLED configuration header

 #### Place the 4 shunts/jumpers over the pins in the direction shown on the PCB for your display
-For TPH, the shunts should all be vertical, and for CPC they should all be horizontal
+For TPH, the shunts should all be vertical, and for CPC they should all be horizontal.

 ### Solder the OLED Display in place